fbq('track', 'ViewContent');

 See more about Whole Brain Teaching HERE (Be sure to watch the videos.
 That's what hooked me in!)

-Now here are a couple of organizational ideas :
+Now here are a few organizational ideas:

 Organizational Tip #1: Organization for base ten blocks!
 Aren't these caddies great?
 It's so easy for the kids to get the pieces they need.
 I used to keep them in one big tub, but all the little cubes would fall to the bottom, and it was tough for the kids to get the ones they needed!
 These are much easier!
 (Plus, these base ten blocks are made of foam... much quieter!)